Live Trading

 public override void OnBrokerageMessage(BrokerageMessageEvent messageEvent) { Debug(f"Brokerage message received: {messageEvent.Message}"); }

-def OnBrokerageMessage(self, message_event: BrokerageMessageEvent) -> None: self.Debug(f"Brokerage message received: {message_event.Message}")
+def on_brokerage_message(self, message_event: BrokerageMessageEvent) -> None: self.debug(f"Brokerage message received: {message_event.message}")

 BrokerageMessageEvent